ece362-purdue/proton-labs/lab3-timers/README.md

     - Your CPU cores will use this clock frequency while executing the instructions from your code.
     - Why not leave it at 1.5 GHz?
 [This StackOverflow post](https://electronics.stackexchange.com/questions/351512/why-do-micro-controllers-run-100s-mhz-whilst-cpus-run-ghz) explains it best.
 Most of the time, it's about bringing down power consumption.
 - Crystal Oscillator (XOSC): This is a 12 MHz crystal oscillator that is used as a reference clock for the PLLs, and can also be used directly as a reference clock for the onboard peripherals.
+    - We turned this off when we entered the DORMANT state in lab 2, but turned it back on when we exited it.
 - Low Power Oscillator (LPOSC): This is a 32 kHz oscillator that is used for low-power or low-frequency applications.
 Typically, you want to make this as accurate as possible, so a 32.768 kHz crystal would be more ideal.
     - We don't have this on our board, but it's possible to add one later on if you want to use the RP2350 in a low-power application with a need for more accurate timing, e.g. alarm clocks.

 The very helpful RP2350 also adds a feature called "resus", short for *resuscitation*, that restarts the clocks if you are debugging your code and the clocks accidentally stop.
+For it to be useful, read the datasheet and SDK functions on how to enable and use it (when doing your projects, for example).

 From these various **clock sources**, we derive the following clocks for use by peripherals:
 - `clk_gpout0-3`: These are the clocks that are output on the GPCLK0-3 pins.
 You can use these to drive external peripherals, or to test your code on a custom board.